 This is about building a model for a protein when you only know its sequence and using the structure of related proteins.
 We use the program MODELLER.
+During this exercise, you will use many skills and tools from this course such as sequence alignments, structure comparison, ClustalW and Chimera.
 A major point of the assignment is to see how the quality of the results depends on the initial alignments.